-This is a guest post by the incredible business & sales coach Heidi Taylor.
-In this essay, which originally appeared as part of the Redefining Community project, Heidi shares her experience of making connections through the power of ‘little yeses’
+This is a guest post by the brilliant, nature-inspired business coach Julie Wolk.
+In this essay, which originally appeared as part of the Redefining Community project, Julie talks about the importance of having an ecosystem for your business, and shares her method for running a successful net-walking event

 You know when you stumble across someone new, in life or online, and there's a little 'ping' inside your brain when you realise they are one of your people?
 It might be something they say or a way they show up or just an intuitive hit, but you just know they are 'right' for you.
 That, my friends, is KSR, and if you've practiced and got it nicely honed, it's very rarely wrong.